reimagined/resolve/docs/frontend.md

   ]
 ]
 ```

+For more information on these settings, refer to the [Application Configuration](application-configuration.md#cliententries) article.

 To serve SSR markup to the client, you need to register the **live-require-handler.js** API handler in the **apiHandlers** configuration section: